aleph2c/miros/doc/batterychargingexample.rst

 ----

-Being a sucker for a challenge, you head back to the `cadex website
+You head back to the `cadex website
 <https://batteryuniversity.com/learn/archive/how_does_internal_resistance_affect_performance>`_
 and find a open circuit voltage versus internal resistance graph for a lead acid
 battery: